Equamer, 10 mg+20 mg+10 mg capsules 30 pcs

 Influence on the results of laboratory and instrumental studies

-Infrequent: hyperkalemia, hyponatremia, increased concentration of urea and creatinine in serum;
+Uncommon: hyperkalemia, hyponatremia, increased serum urea and creatinine concentrations;

-Simultaneous use of LPF inhibitors and intravenous gold preparations (sodium aurothiomalate) described a symptom complex including facial hyperemia, nausea, vomiting and decrease in blood pressure.
+With the simultaneous use of LPF inhibitors and gold preparations for intravenous administration (sodium aurothiomalate), a symptom complex has been described, including facial skin flushing, nausea, vomiting and decreased blood pressure.

 Rosuvastatin

 Side effects observed when taking rosuvastatin are usually mild and go away on their own.
-As with the use of other HMG-CoA-reductase inhibitors, the incidence of side effects is mainly dose-dependent.
+As with other HMG-CoA reductase inhibitors, the incidence of side effects is mainly dose-dependent.

 – Blood and lymphatic system disorders